DeepDotWeb: Domain seizure

 On May 7, 2019, the deepdotweb.com and its sister .onion domain were redirected to a Domain Seizure notice.
 The notice was presented by the FBI and prominently displayed the logos of EUROPOL and numerous affiliate law enforcement agencies, including the British National Crime Agency and the German Bundeskriminalamt.
 The Israeli police alleged that the owners of DeepDotWeb had been receiving Bitcoin in exchange for links to black market sites on the deep web.

 Criminal charges

 In May 2019 site owners, Tal Prihar and Michael Phan were indicted in United States court, each on one charge of conspiracy to commit money laundering.
 According to the United States Department of Justice, DeepDotWeb received about $8.4 million in kickbacks from purchases of fentanyl, firearms, hacking tools, and other contraband on Darknet marketplaces, and transferred this to personal wallets using shell companies.
 According to the Department of Justice, while DeepDotWeb was in operation a total of 23.6 percent of all orders completed on AlphaBay involved DeepDotWeb.

 In March 2021 site administrator Tal Prihar pleaded guilty to his charge of conspiracy to commit money laundering.

 In January 2022, site administrator Tal Prihar was sentenced to 97 months in prison for money laundering.
-He was ordered to forefit more than $8.4 million.
+He was ordered to forfeit more than $8.4 million.